msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 - if you have someone in the industry to get you running is amazing
 - if you want to learn the most, find companies in the industry and talk to them.
 If they are not looking for junior possitions, they might be open to part time interning (or if you can afford go and be an intern).
 Show them you are enthusiastic and passionate about the topic

+## if you are the smartest person in the room, you are in the wrong room

 ## life long learning